Call Us

 • Genetics – if you have a close family member, such as a parent or sibling, who struggles with substance misuse issues, this can mean you’re more likely to struggle yourself at some point.
 This could be because of genes, or could be because you’ve been exposed to drug misuse from a young age which has made these behaviours seem normal to you

-• Environment – going through traumatic or stressful life events, such as suffering a bereavement, may lead you down the path of misusing drugs such as tramadol.
+• Environment – going through traumatic or stressful life events, such as suffering a bereavement, may lead you to misuse drugs such as tramadol.
 Also, if you spend time with other people who abuse alcohol or drugs, this may increase the chances of you also misusing substances such as tramadol

 Also, some research shows you may be more susceptible to addiction if you already struggle with a mental health condition such as anxiety, depression or stress.
 This is because people with these conditions may try to self-medicate with tramadol to try and lessen or mask their mental health symptoms.
 However, it’s likely that this will only have a negative impact on you over time.